Jessica264365/Professional-README-Generator/README.md

 ## License

-### Do What The F\*ck You Want To Public License
+### MIT License

-The easiest license out there.
-It gives the user permissions to do whatever they want with your code.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Roadmap